nagakamira/pm/README.md

 <h3>Building package(s)

-To build a package you need to create the /pkg/rcs directory so that it to contain the recipe file.
-For instance, if you want to build grep, just create /pkg/rcs/grep directory and save the recipe file as "recipe" inside it. /pkg/rcs/grep/recipe should look like this:
+To build a package you need to create the /pkg/rcs directory so that it contains the recipe file.
+If there is no /pkg/rcs directory, the package manager will automatically clone recipes from https://github.com/selflex/recipes-pkgmgr and populate /pkg/rcs with subdirectories containing recipes.
+But if you want to do it yourself, just create /pkg/rcs/grep directory and save the recipe file as "recipe" inside it. /pkg/rcs/grep/recipe should look like this:

 	n=grep
 	v=2.21